-The AAV model assigns a dollar value to a social post based on how clearly logos or brand mentions are displayed within text, image, or video and how much engagement the post generates.
+Our Adjusted Ad Value (AAV) formula assigns a dollar value to a social post based on how clearly logos or brand mentions are displayed within text, image, or video and how much engagement the post generates.

-Text-only social listening tools miss significant visual attribution.
+- Text-only social listening tools miss significant visual attribution.

-- Clear, quality logo visibility
+- Quality logo visibility